gcflames5/splitwise-java/README.md

 **Authorization**

-As already mentioned, the library expects consumer key and consumer secret from Splitwise.
+As already mentioned, the library expects consumer key and consumer secret from splitwise.Splitwise.
 As splitwise uses OAuth authentication for access, the user should also fetch token verifier from the authorization url.
 This is done in two steps,

 1. Initialize splitwise with consumer key and consumer secret.

 ```$xslt
-Splitwise splitwise = new Splitwise("<consumerKey>", "<consumerSecret>");
+splitwise.Splitwise splitwise = new splitwise.Splitwise("<consumerKey>", "<consumerSecret>");
 String authorizationURL = splitwise.getAuthorizationUrl();
 ```

 2. Open the authorizationURL in the browser.
-It is a simple process of logging into Splitwise and giving the access.
+It is a simple process of logging into splitwise.Splitwise and giving the access.
 After giving the access, token verifier is shown in the url itself.
 Set the access token using the verifier.